-Recommended Three-Year Sequence:
+Accelerated Three-Year Sequence:

-The following three-year sequence is the recommended schedule for timely completion of the degree.
 In adhering to the two semester format, students should keep in mind that electives taken as Directed Study, as well the Major Project may be completed over the summer months.
 Master's- level elective courses may be taken in any of the seminary's terms and are not shown on this table.